 The Peterloo Massacre.

-An estimated 18 people, including a woman and a child, died from saber cuts and trampling.
-Over 700 men, women and children received extremely serious injuries.
+An estimated 18 people, including four women and a child, died from sabre cuts and trampling.
+Nearly 700 men, women and children received extremely serious injuries.
 All in the name of liberty and freedom from poverty.

 The Massacre occurred during a period of immense political tension and mass protests.
 Fewer than 2% of the